 Can reach 4' or more.
 Unique red & green flowers.

 Kangaroo Paw Plant Care

-As far as plant care is concerned, the kangaroo paw is low-maintenance!
+As far as plant care is concerned, the kangaroo paw is low-maintenance.
 Requiring minimal water and attention, these plants basically can be planted and left on their own.
 If they do need that occasional drink of water, they'll let you know by drooping their foliage.
-This makes kangaroo paws the perfect candidate for gardeners who've had a hard time growing flowers before!
+This makes kangaroo paws the perfect candidate for gardeners who've had a hard time growing flowers before.

 - Watering: Originally from a hot and arid climate, the kangaroo paw requires less water than most other garden plants.
 Water it thoroughly once the top couple inches of soil become dry.
 For the most part, watering deeply once a week will suffice.
 The exception to this is during the spring and early part of summer.
 During these periods, the plants will need slightly more water as they grow and set their flowers.

 - Pruning: After each successful bloom, heavily prune the whole plant back.
-The old flower stalks and foliage should be trimmed back to a couple inches above the soil line.
+The old flower stalks and foliage should be trimmed back to a couple of inches above the soil line.
 By doing this, you'll reduce the risk of older foliage becoming disease-ridden and also promote the regrowth of denser foliage.

 - Yearly Conditioning: Container kangaroo paw plants do not need to be re-potted each season.
 To keep the plants healthy during their 2-3 year lifespan, add a cup or two of compost to the container.
 This is done once during the spring season before flower stalks appear.

 - Use in Xeriscaping: The practice of xeriscaping entails planting species that reduce or eliminate the need for supplemental irrigation water.
 While kangaroo paw plants still need an occasional drink of water, they'll make for great flowering additions to this type of landscaping.